Maxwell Knight: BBC

 In 1946, Knight, who had been an ardent naturalist since childhood, began what was to become a successful broadcasting career on BBC radio, appearing in, and hosting such programmes as Naturalist, Country Questions and Nature Parliament.
 He appeared occasionally on television: in Peter Scott's Look and in Animal, Vegetable or Mineral.

 Knight conducted his broadcasting career alongside his work in intelligence, until 1956, when he retired early from MI5, on the grounds of ill health, suffering from angina.

 Knight, who wrote of his pet cuckoo, 'Goo', in A Cuckoo in the House (1955), was "one of many agents feeding into the phenomenon of British spies being bird enthusiasts.
 'Birdwatcher' is old intelligence slang for spy.
 And the cuckoo – which infiltrates and imitates – was an ideal muse for a spy like Knight."

 Fellow naturalist and Knight enthusiast, Helen Macdonald, writes that "the cuckoo's life beautifully mirrored the concerns of Knight's own.
 First, its sex life was mysterious and secretive.
 So was Knight's: for years, he'd maintained a hearty heterosexual facade while picking up rough trade in local cinemas and employing local motorcycle mechanics for reasons other than repairing motorcycles.
 Second, cuckoos were the avian equivalents of the officer-controller of penetration agents; they 'insinuated' their 'chameleon eggs' into the nests of their 'dupes'."

 Spies and birders, she writes elsewhere, "have the same skills, the ability to identify, recognise, be unobtrusive, invisible, hide.
 You pay careful attention to your surroundings.
 You never feel part of the crowd."

 Personal life and death

 Knight was married in Sherborne Abbey on 29 December 1925 to Gwladys Evelyn Amy Poole.
-Knight married Lois Mary Coplestone in 1937, and latter married Susan Barnes ("Susi") in 1944.
+Knight married Lois Mary Coplestone in 1937, and later married Susan Barnes ("Susi") in 1944.
 Knight's biography indicates that he was a jazz aficionado, had a significant interest in exotic animals and was an ardent fascist.

 Knight retired from the Security Service in 1961.
 By then he had made over 300 radio broadcasts, had appeared in 40 television programmes and had penned numerous books about natural history and animals.

-Knight spent his last years at "The Wing", Josselyns, Midgham, near Reading in Berkshire, where he died from heart failure on 24 January 1968.
+Knight spent his last years at "The Wing", Josselyns, Midgham, near Reading in Berkshire, where he died from heart failure on 24 January 1968, aged 67.